 Cybersecurity For The Stack

 A typical cloud web application is usually architected similar to the diagram below where there's a load balancer, virtual machines running webservers & a database tier.
 If the web application is hosted on-prem it usually follows a similar architectural model.
-We have to defend what we know & we know our stack, so let's defend it.
+The goal is to defend our data and to prevent it from being stolen or compromised.
+Our stack & all components of that stack are what allows access to the our data.
+In order to protect our data, we have to defend our stack, so let's look at ways to do that.

 Defend The Stack

-Secure DNS -> If you control the users, you should ensure that they are using Secure DNS which is DNS over TLS or DNS over HTTPS to protect against DNS poisoning / spoofing attacks.
+Secure DNS -> For your internal users, you should ensure that they are using Secure DNS which is DNS over TLS or DNS over HTTPS to protect against DNS poisoning / spoofing attacks.

 DNSSEC -> You should be using DNSSEC on your domain name registrar to protect against DNS poisoning / spoofing attacks.